HamidShojanazeri/CS344_2021/notes/notes.md

 -  <img width="600" alt="Screen Shot 2022-12-23 at 12 09 45 PM" src="https://user-images.githubusercontent.com/9162336/209401585-8a1c6c33-e146-4fe5-95e4-97c014ceae60.png">

 ### CUDA streams
-Streams are a sequence of operations that execute in order
+Streams are a sequence of operations that execute in order (memory transfers, kernels):
+- Using multiple streams can parallelize and speed up the process
+- it can overlap data transfer( communication) and computation
+- Help to fill GPU with smaller kernels

 - <img width="600" alt="Screen Shot 2022-12-23 at 12 09 45 PM" src="https://user-images.githubusercontent.com/9162336/209402432-4238be9b-b18e-4a08-b3f8-aa13754e59af.png">